“Simply put, humans are not wired to be constantly wired.”

 Plan to Eat Well

 With a genuine, “I’m sorry” to all my vegetarian friends…I was SO READY for a juicy steak after that 7-mile hike!
-And cooked on an open flame?
+And cooked on an open flame on the fire pit?
 Delicious!

 Getaway House comes well stocked with provisions for eating and preparing food…